fusiongyro/lbac/tutor7.md

 period on a new line will terminate it.

 What's going on here?
-The answer is  that  we're  hanging  up in SkipWhite.
+The answer is  that  we're  hanging  up in `SkipWhite`.
 A quick look at  that  routine will show that as long as we're typing null lines, we're going to just continue to loop.
-After SkipWhite encounters an LF,  it tries to execute a GetChar.
+After `SkipWhite` encounters an LF,  it tries to execute a `GetChar`.
-But since the input buffer is now empty, GetChar's read statement insists  on  having  another  line.
-Procedure  Scan  gets  the terminating period, all right,  but  it  calls SkipWhite to clean up, and SkipWhite won't return until it gets a non-null line.
+But since the input buffer is now empty, `GetChar`'s read statement insists  on  having  another  line.
+Procedure  `Scan`  gets  the terminating period, all right,  but  it  calls `SkipWhite` to clean up, and `SkipWhite` won't return until it gets a non-null line.

 This kind of behavior is not quite as bad as it seems.
 In a real compiler,  we'd  be  reading  from  an input file instead of  the